jpluscplusm/blog.jpluscplusm.com/_posts/old/2011-04-21-some-links-on-iterative-and-online-statistical-algorithms-and-techniques.md

 ---
 category: outdated-blog-posts
-title: "Some Links On Iterative / Online Statistical Algorithms and Techniques"
+title: "Some links on iterative / online statistical algorithms and techniques"
 ---

-# Some Links On Iterative / Online Statistical Algorithms and Techniques

 Some links to inform later bloggage